soasada/soasada.github.io/_posts/2020-06-30-how-to-migrate-mongodb-collections-with-spring-data-scenario-1.markdown

 Well, first you need to recognize what an old user is, in our case an old user is one that does not have `emailConfirmed` flag (aka null).
 Second, you need some kind of mechanism to execute the confirmation logic when Spring Data loads a user from the database and save it again.
-Hopefully, Spring Data MongoDB >= 3.0 has a new `EntityCallback` called [ReactiveAfterConvertCallback](https://github.com/spring-projects/spring-data-mongodb/blob/master/spring-data-mongodb/src/main/java/org/springframework/data/mongodb/core/mapping/event/ReactiveAfterConvertCallback.java) that does exactly this:
+Hopefully, Spring Data MongoDB >= 3.0 has a new `EntityCallback` called [ReactiveAfterConvertCallback](https://github.com/spring-projects/spring-data-mongodb/blob/master/spring-data-mongodb/src/main/java/org/springframework/data/mongodb/core/mapping/event/ReactiveAfterConvertCallback.java) that does exactly this, for example:

 {% highlight kotlin %}
 @Component
 class UserMigrator(private val applicationContext: ApplicationContext) : ReactiveAfterConvertCallback<User> {
     override fun onAfterConvert(entity: User, document: Document, collection: String): Publisher<User> = mono {
+        if (entity.emailConfirmed != null) {
+            return@mono entity
+        } else {
-        val migratedUser = if (entity.emailConfirmed != null) entity else entity.confirmEmail()
+            val migratedUser = entity.confirmEmail()
             applicationContext.getBean(UserRepository::class.java).save(migratedUser)
             return@mono migratedUser
         }
     }
+}
 {% endhighlight %}

+Obviously, this has the following trade-offs:

+1) You are making an extra I/O operation for every old user.
+2) Now you have this code that eventually would be useless (because no more old users in database).

+For the first point, you have to think if it is important to save the object right there or maybe not.
+If the client requesting that object is gonna make something with it and then save it, you could skip this save.
+For the second, well... try to remember to remove the code when become useless.

 ### Conclusion

-As you can see, it's pretty easy to do the migration with Spring Data, the only thing that could be improved here is the saving, maybe you want to decouple the saving from the migration if so, you could publish an event from here with the migrated user and subscribe to it in another part of the application, but this is another history.
+As you can see, it's pretty easy to do lazy migrations with Spring Data, as usual evolve a database is a pain in the neck and for each case the logic of the migration could be really complex, be aware of using it with caution and not for all use cases of migrations you could have, you could end with a lot of dead code.

 You can see the complete working code here: [GitHub repository](https://github.com/soasada/migrate-mongodb-collections-spring-data)